 - Lateral Linking: Pages within the same “Cluster” linked to each other when relevant.

-The Semantic Architecture
+⚠️ The Semantic Architecture Bottleneck

-It acts as a gatekeeper.
+Instead of basic tags, the FlipAEO system uses vector embeddings to map out the semantic relationships of every single article on your site.
 When a new piece of content is running through the workflow, FlipAEO’s internal “Critic Agent” scans the site’s entire database.
-If it detects that a specific question or subtopic has already been answered in an older article, it flat-out refuses to write it again.
+If it detects that a subtopic has already been answered, it refuses to rewrite it.
 Instead, it naturally weaves in a contextual internal link to that exact page.

 Choose Your Hard (The Conclusion)